 The NZCF has a special arrangement with the Australasian Performing Right Association (APRA) for member choirs for an annual licence to perform of copyright music in public.
 Note that this licence does not cover photocopying of music, but only performance.

-The APRA fee is included in the NZCF membership subscription and no further charges are made by APRA unless the work is a “grand right” composition (a major choral work in excess of 20 minutes’ duration).
-In these cases, a separate licence must be obtained directly from the relevant publisher.
+The APRA fee is included in the NZCF membership subscription and no further charges are made by APRA unless the performance is classed as Music in Dramatic Context or the work is a ‘grand right’ composition (a major choral work in excess of 20 minutes’ duration).
+If the performance is classed as Dramatic Context then APRA can assist in facilitating.
+In the case of a ‘grand right’ work, a separate licence must be obtained directly from the relevant music publisher.

 What you need to do after each performance

 Unless member choirs let APRA know what they have performed, APRA does not know which composers are entitled to a share of the royalty payment made each year.
 APRA requires a list of songs performed by choirs after each concert (preferably in Excel or Word) or a copy of the programme, to ensure that the licence fee is distributed to composers of songs that are performed.
 If the composer has been deceased for more than 50 years, there is no need to send in the information unless the work has been re-arranged by somebody who now holds the copyright.
 The information can be posted to PO Box 6315, Wellesley Street, Auckland 1141 or emailed to email@example.com.

 F: (09) 623 2174

 Unit 113, Zone 23, 21-23 Edwin St, Mt Eden, Auckland 1024